 Following several patients in “The Dog Doc,” director Cindy Meehl, whose film “Buck” warmed film audiences’ hearts towards a horse whisperer’s humanistic approach, brought Dr. Marty, his family members, and clinic family to the same dynamic and humanistic approach in veterinary care.
 It’s a look into a world where consumer transparency and regulatory protections are increasingly rolled back or dismissed becoming a foregone conclusion for increased corporate profits in the pet food as well as pharmaceutical industries.

 An advocate for a balance between conventional and integrative medicine, Dr. Marty and Cindy, along with their filmmaking team are on a mission of providing the starting point for recognizing increased problematic pet health issues and how it can be dealt with.
 We are witness to how integrative veterinary medicine is taking root; in the way, we love our pets who cannot tell us what’s wrong; and where sometimes, conventional medicine is not possible to be a one-size-fits-all treatment.
 Their team approach, dedicated outreach to film festival audiences, and genuine concern for future veterinarians are remarkable, gaining traction with more screenings on the horizon.
 Stay tuned.

 Overall, the Big Eddy Film Festival is one to keep an eye out for in the future.
-It’s an out of this world destination; a culminating vortex for the arts and artists; a community with a diverse collective of human beings, traditions and spirit; where past, present and future storytellers are welcomed.
-It’s in there, Narrowsburg, New York, on the Delaware. http://www.bigeddyfilmfest.com/
+It’s an out-of-this-world destination; a culminating vortex for the arts and artists; a community with a diverse collection of human beings, traditions, and spirit; where past, present, and future storytellers are welcomed.
+It’s in there, Narrowsburg, New York, on the Delaware River.